Posted by Aaron Barton on Aug 20th 2021

-A classic late summer staple of the Asteraceae family, perennial Black-Eyed Susan, Rudbeckia fulgida (rud-BEK-ee-uh FUL-jih-duh) is an iconic late summer bloomer.
-Blooming from mid-July through mid-fall, riding out the last weeks of summer and ushering in the cooler weather ahead alongside emerging fall blooms, Rudbeckia is a must have for Northern gardeners.
-A common sight in perennial gardens and wild prairies alike, Rudbeckia fulgida, native to central and eastern North America, is a beautiful and carefree plant providing abundant color throughout the latter part of the growing season.
+A classic late summer staple of the Aster family, Asteraceae, perennial Black-Eyed Susan, Rudbeckia fulgida (rud-BEK-ee-uh FUL-jih-duh), and its many hybrids, is an iconic late season stunner, blooming from late summer into fall, riding out the last weeks of summer and ushering in the cooler weather ahead alongside emergent fall blooms.
+A common sight in perennial gardens and roadsides alike, Rudbeckia fulgida, native to central and eastern North America, is a beautiful and carefree plant providing abundant color throughout the closing weeks of the summer growing season.

-Preferring areas of full sun in well-draining soil, Black-Eyed Susan ranges in size from 14 inches to several feet tall depending on variety.
-The blooms are characterized by bright yellow flowers two to three inches across with their namesake dark brown, hemispheric central disk where dozens of small flowers bloom from the bottom of the disk upwards.
-Rudbeckia are a tremendous addition to any garden, bolstering local ecosystems by providing crucial late-season pollen and nectar sources for your local pollinators and serving as a fall and winter food source for songbirds through the formation of abundant seed heads after blooming.
+Preferring full sun exposure in well-drained soil, Black-Eyed Susan ranges in size from 18" tall and wide to nearly three feet round depending on variety.
+Rudbeckia bloom characteristic bright yellow flowers two to three inches across with their iconic dark brown, central composite head comprised of dozens of small flowers that bloom concentrically from the bottom of the disk inward.
+Perennial Black-Eyed Susan is a tremendous addition to any sunny garden, providing lasting late season color and crucial pollen and nectar sources for local pollinators, and later serving as an excellent fall and winter food source for songbirds after going to seed.